xkevio/parcio-typst/parcio-slides/README.md

 )
 ```

 These are the default options.
-We recommend leaving the show-rule as-is, such that you can just do `#show parcio-theme` and
+We recommend leaving the show-rule as-is, such that you can just do `#show parcio-theme`, and
 using the provided OvGU logo for your title slide (if you initialized with `typst init`) by specifying `logo: image("ovgu.svg", width: 9.8cm)`
 on your title slide.